-Working every day in the office, employees know what the most sensitive information is, where it’s kept, how it’s protected, and in some cases how to access it—as a result leaving it unprotected despite all the external protections you have in place.
+Employees know what the most sensitive information is, where it is, it’s protection initiatives, and how to access is.
+Also, this leaves it unprotected despite all the external protections you have in place.

-Although the risk of insider theft always exists to some degree, companies can greatly decrease the chances of it happening to them by also implementing internal safeguards like tiered access controls to limit who is able to access critical information.
+Additionally, companies can greatly decrease the chances of it happening to them by implementing internal safeguards.
+This includes tiered access controls to limit who is able to access critical information.

 Data Breach Type 5: Employee Error, Negligence, Improper Disposal, & Lost Files

 Unfortunately, it is nearly impossible to eliminate the risk of employee error.